10 Facts: The Charles Pinckney National Historic Site at Snee Farm

 #5: Between 40 and 60 enslaved people worked at the Snee Farm.

-#6: Charles Pinckney’s Snee Farm and home was saved by the actions of his father during the Revolutionary War.
+#6: Charles Pinckney’s Snee Farm and home were saved by the actions of his father during the Revolutionary War.

 #7: During the Revolutionary War, the British used Pinckney’s Snee Farm home to house important American officers captured in the war.